thatnewyorker/os-memlock/docs/overview.md

 - Why not provide a safe, high-level secret container?
   - This crate intentionally separates the low-level primitives.
 You can build a safe container on top tailored to your application’s policy (alignment, pinning, zeroization strategy, lifetime guarantees).

-- Why not implement `madvise` on non-Linux Unixes?
+- Why not implement madvise on non-Linux Unixes?
-  - Semantics and availability vary (e.g., `MADV_NOCORE`).
-This crate opts for an explicit Linux-only implementation; other platforms return `Unsupported`.
+  - Semantics and availability vary (e.g., MADV_NOCORE).
+This crate opts for an explicit Linux-only implementation; other platforms return Unsupported.
 Future versions may add optional support where a stable, portable contract is possible.

-- Why not `mlockall`?
+- Why not mlockall?
-  - `mlockall` locks the entire address space and can have significant system impact.
+  - mlockall locks the entire address space and can have significant system impact.
 This crate focuses on precise, region-based locking that is safer to integrate incrementally.

 --------------------------------------------------------------------------------

 ## Examples Directory

-- `examples/simple.rs`
+- examples/simple.rs
   - Minimal usage with safe error handling and Linux/FreeBSD dump-exclusion hint.
-- `examples/locked_vec.rs`
+- examples/locked_vec.rs
   - A minimal RAII example that locks on creation, zeroizes on drop, and unlocks before freeing.
 Demonstrates a pattern for safe wrappers.

 --------------------------------------------------------------------------------